-The AFGL Tour, the U.S. FootGolf Tour, the State Games of America and the FIFG Region ONE Tour are played under the rules and guidelines of the FIFG.
+The AFGL Tour, the U.S. FootGolf Tour, the State Games of America, The Seniors Games and the North American Tour are played under the rules and guidelines of the FIFG.

 All #FootGolf competitions in the United States will follow the FIFG Rulebook.
 Local and/or Tournament Rules may apply.

 Strictly enforced in the AFGL Tour and North American Tour.

 Failing to follow the Dress Code may result in disqualification.